 - Less time wasted in travel (and time is money)

 If you don’t already have a home office then you will need to make one.
 These means buying furniture such as a desk, office chair, drawers etc. and getting some tech like a laptop.
-This cost In short, from a financial perspective, both the employer and employee come out ahead.
 Of course, this costs money.
 However, you can get some good office furniture at good prices from places like Office Monster and it’s a one-off cost and long term investment.
-I still think in the long run you would save money.
+I still think in the long run you would save money because from a financial perspective, both the employer and employee come out ahead.
 In short, the benefits of working at home only start here.
 This is just the tip of the iceberg.
 If you’re an employer, you want your employees working at home.
 According to Business News Daily and many other sources, employees who work at home are significantly more productive in the right circumstances.
 So the employer not only saves on the pay required for a work at home employee, but also gets more for the employee’s efforts (assuming that the employee is actually working and not getting distracted).
-(In addition, there are other financial benefits for the employer such as reduced absenteeism and reduced infrastructure requirements, such as desks and office space.)
+Even if you are unsure whether your staff are being productive, you don’t need to bring them back into the office because there are ways of keeping track of it whilst they are working from home.
+A lot of companies use a survey for remote work for this.
+In addition, there are other financial benefits for the employer such as reduced absenteeism and reduced infrastructure requirements, such as desks and office space.
 Because working from home is becoming more of a reality for many Americans, a number of authors have taken a stab at making it work out better for everyone involved:

 - The Top 3 Work at Home Productivity Tips (bizchicksblog.com)

 7 Tips for Work at Home Productivity (The Work at Home Wife)

 - Top 3 Work-At-Home Productivity Killers (and Solutions) (manilla blog)